materialsvirtuallab/nano281/labs/lab2/README.md

 3. Measured images has a variety of levels.
 Sometimes, we want to label each pixel at pre-specified levels, e.g., 0 representing the background, and fixed values representing certain features.
 This is known as vector quantization.
    Here, we will quantize the image using K-means.
 We know for a fact that there are two elements (Pd and Ru) in the system.
-Using K-means, quantize the image such that there are three levels representing the background, and one level for each element.
+Using K-means, quantize the image such that there are three levels: 0 = background, 1 and 2 = Pd or Ru.
    Ensure that 0 corresponds to the background (this should be the cluster with the largest number of data points) and non-zero levels correspond to the elements.
 Plot the quantized image.
 4. For the purposes of this exercise, we will not attempt to distinguish between different elements.
 Any value within the numpy array that is > 0 is considered a catalyst particle.
-Use K-means clustering to distinguish identify clusters of metal particles (you will need to figure out what a good value of K is).
+Use K-means clustering to identify clusters of metal particles (you will need to figure out what a good value of K is).
 Plot your clustered image, ensuring that each cluster has a different color.
 Comment on how you chose your value of K.
 5. Finally, we will use a density-based clustering method called DBSCAN.
 Similar to part 4, any value in the numpy